PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 - Must have strong coding and debugging skills - you should enjoy solving puzzles, figuring out how and why code works (or does not work!), etc.

-- Must have good written communication skills and provide valuable feedback to COS 126 students.
+- Must have good written communication skills and be able to provide valuable feedback to COS 126 students.

-- Must commit to the entire grading schedule (see above).

 <!--
 ### Precept Assistant position